sassycodes/sassycodes.github.io/README.md

 ## 🤝 Contributing

-This project is currently being developed for **[Insert Hackathon Name/Purpose if applicable]**.
+This project is currently being developed for **Neuro_sys**.
 If you have ideas on how to improve the prompt engineering or the n8n flow, feel free to open an issue!

 ---

-*Built with ❤️ by [Your Name/Team Name]*
+*Built with ❤️ by Team Genesis*